stackpath/terraform-provider-stackpath/website/docs/r/compute_network_policy.html.markdown

 * `instance_selector` - (Optional) A compute workload instance that the network policy applies to.
 A network policy with no selectors applies to all networks and all instances in the stack.
 See [Selectors](#selectors) below for details.
 * `network_selector` - (Optional) A network that the network policy applies to.
 A network policy with no selectors applies to all networks and all instances in the stack.
 See [Selectors](#selectors) below for details.
 * `policy_types` - (Required) A list of network policy types, either "INGRESS" and/or "EGRESS".
 * `priority` - (Required) A priority value between 1 and 65000.
-Higher priority network policies override lower priority policies.
+Higher priority network policies override lower priority policies, and priorities must be unique across the stack.
 * `egress` - (Optional) Outbound networking information.
 See [Egress](#egress) below for details.
 * `ingress` - (Optional) Inbound networking information.
 See [Ingress](#ingress) below for details.